 A lie he believes until he sees Keiko's expression as she watches Kira walk away, out of their lives again.

-A lie that she will see on his face if she turns to look.
+A lie that she'll see on his face if she turns to look.

 Kira turns at the doorway and waves.